Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 The first line of a commit message becomes the **title** of a pull request on GitHub, like the subject line of an email.
 Including the key info in the first line will help us respond faster to your pull.

-For Cask commits in the Homebrew-Cask project, we like to include the Application name, version number (or `:latest`), and purpose of the commit in the first line.
+For Cask commits in the Homebrew-Cask project, we like to include the application name, version number (or `:latest`), and purpose of the commit in the first line.

 Examples of good, clear commit summaries: